ByrenHiggin/Carda-Core/README.md

 modules built on top of the core software may provide licencing and monetisation agreements however.

+##How to use

+Currently the method of authentication is by posting a new user object to

+/users/

+with the following format

+{
+  "user": {
+    "email": emailString,
+    "password": passwordString
+  }
+}

+which will return a object containing the new identity, and a login token

 ##Timeline

 The current timeline for development is as follows